Requirements

 Identify Convergence¶

-To test if and when the fluxes converged, we can calculate the differences between fluxes for every timestep as:
+To test if and when the fluxes converged, we track the relative flux imbalance for every timestep as:

-where and are the sum of the outflow and inflow fluxes across the model boundaries at timestep , respectively.
-In a stable steady simulation, the ratio of inflows and outflows should converge toward a convergence constant c_{\varepsilon} equal to unity with increasing time:
+where and are the outflow and inflow fluxes across the model boundaries at timestep , respectively.
+The flux magnitudes are used because Telemac reports boundary fluxes with a sign (inflow positive, outflow negative); mass balance then corresponds to , so that at convergence, and normalizing by the inflow makes dimensionless.
+In a stable steady simulation, the ratio of consecutive flux imbalances should converge toward a convergence constant equal to unity with increasing time:

 The combination of the convergence rate (or order) , and the convergence constant indicate: